gautamanirudh/twitterdash/README.md

 ### Description

-Our project **Real Time Twitter Sentiment Analysis**, revolves around the idea of using unsuopervised Machine Learning approaches to classify the twitter data(tweets) into sentiment categories of POSITVE, NEGATIVE or NEUTRAL.
+Our project **Real Time Twitter Sentiment Analysis**, revolves around the idea of using unsuopervised Machine Learning approaches to classify the twitter data(tweets) into sentiment categories of POSITIVE, NEGATIVE or NEUTRAL.

 ### Characteristic functionalities